aaposyvanen/emodim/README.md

 This repository contains the components for Emodim project.

-The frontend components are done by [Tomi](https://github.com/JokkeT).
+The frontend components are done by [Tomi](https://github.com/JokkeT) and further developed by [Hannemari](https://github.com/hansupie).

 ## Setting up the Docker environment